cfengine/documentation/guide/latest-release/policy-framework-updates.markdown

 {{site.cfengine.branch}} introduces some minor re-orginization of policy, and some new features aimed at making policy framework upgrades easier.

-Please consult [The Policy Framework] for a map to the policy framework.
+Please consult [Masterfiles Policy Framework] for a map to the policy framework.

 ## What is new in the {{site.cfengine.branch}} masterfiles policy framework ##